andydempster/andydempster.github.io/mag/20211115-Anti-Tampering.md

-### 15 November 2021
+Date: 15 November 2021
-## News: MAG still opposes anti-tampering proposals despite latest DfT clarification

 News from the Motorcycle Action Group (MAG)

-MAG still opposes anti-tampering proposals despite latest DfT clarification.
+# MAG still opposes anti-tampering proposals despite latest DfT clarification.

 The Motorcycle Action Group (MAG) remains opposed to vehicle anti-tampering proposals despite a recent clarification of the